 For reference, the CTS pots I use in this harness have a shaft diameter of 9.52mm.

-You may also require new control knobs to fit the CTS pot 'spline' diameter of 6.35mm.
+You may also require new control knobs to fit the CTS pot 'solid shaft' diameter of 6.35mm.

 Centre of Switch to volume pot - 40mm